 CT scans were conducted pre- and post-NK cell therapy to evaluate the response rate of patients.
 Data analysis revealed a not significant reduction in target lesion diameters in all patients at four weeks after NK cell administration compared to baseline.
 The clinical outcomes are summarized in Table 3, revealing the progressive condition of P-2 and P-3 due increase in the size of lesions during 12 and 24 weeks of follow-up.
-Although all patients showed stable disease (SD) after 4 weeks of follow-up, two showed signs of progressive disease 12 weeks after the third NK cell infusion.
-After 24 weeks, P-1 showed an increase in the level of CA19-9 which could be a marker of changing the disease status from SD to PD.
-Although the level of CA19-9 was increased in P-2 and P-3 after 24 weeks, it was not significant.
+Although all patients showed stable disease (SD) after 4 weeks of follow-up, two showed signs of progressive disease (PD) 12 weeks after the third NK cell infusion.
+After 24 weeks, Table 3.

-Table 3.
 Maximum clinical response per patient